images/slider_image_01.jpg

 The cost of going to a Mets game is not for the faint of heart…or rather…faint of wallet.

 EVERYTHING costs so much.
 I’m an intelligent person but I have not been able to figure out how a family of four is able to go to a game…decked out in Mets shirts, Mets jerseys, Mets hats…eating hot dogs, pretzels, ice cream…drinking beer…it’s mathematically debilitating.
 Perhaps they are all Steve Cohen’s friends and family?
 Are they all a part of the millionaire circle?
-I hope so…because I would hope to think they were some poor people who could really use the money.
+I hope so…because I would hate to think they were some poor people who could really use the money.

 The fact is that the cost of the tickets, the cost of the concessions, the cost of getting there, and if you take the car…parking there, is the cost of a short vacation.
 Everyone has their own perspective, and their own set of values…but what IS the value of what you are getting for your season tickets?